Marin Čilić: Personal life

-Tennis career
+Career

 2004–05: Junior circuit

 Čilić began playing on the junior ITF circuit in spring 2004.
 At the start he played on clay courts, winning the La Vie Junior Cup Villach in singles and the Dutch Junior Open in doubles.
 He then qualified for the 2004 US Open, where he lost in the second round to Sam Querrey.
 In 2005, he won the French Open title in Boys' singles, beating Andy Murray in the semifinal and Antal van der Duim in the final.
 He finished 2005 ranked number two behind American Donald Young.
 While on the junior circuit, he won six tournaments in singles and four in doubles with his Canadian partner, Greg Kates.

 Before representing Croatia, he played for Bosnia and Herzegovina as a junior with partner Zachary Rosen.

 2005–2007: ATP Tour

 In 2004, Čilić played one Futures event (Croatia F1), at which he reached the second round; he finished the year tied at No. 1463 on the rankings of the ATP Tour.
 He played seven Futures tournaments in 2005, winning one, the Croatia F3 event; two Challenger tournaments, in Zagreb and Geneva; and one ATP International Series tournament, the Croatia Open, where he lost in the opening round.
 He finished the year ranked No. 587.

 In 2006, he played three Futures, winning the Croatia F1 and Croatia F2 events.
 He also played in nine Challengers, nine International Series events (reaching the semifinals at Gstaad), and two Davis Cup ties, against Austria and Argentina.
 By the end of the year, he was ranked No. 170.

 In 2007, he won the first and second professional tournaments of his career: the Casablanca Challenger (in April) and the Rijeka Challenger (in May).
 In June, at the Queen's Club Championships, he beat Tim Henman in the first round after trailing 2–4 in the final set, and reached the quarterfinals, where he fell to Andy Roddick.
 After that performance, he reached a new career-high ranking of No. 101 on 18 June 2007.

 In the World Group playoffs in the first round of the 2007 Davis Cup, Čilić beat Benjamin Becker of Germany; however, Croatia went on to lose the tie, three matches to two.